 By including captions for virtual events, companies and organizations may reap several benefits.
 Due to the pandemic, much of the world has shifted to virtual environments.
 It’s important that corporate video captures the attention of your audience no matter where they are.

 Without captions, videos for corporate events, live or prerecorded, are not accessible to people who are deaf or hard of hearing.
 Captions for virtual events also make content more accessible to learners of English as a second language and assist those with learning disabilities and neurological disorders.

-If your company conducts live webinars, it may be difficult, if not impossible, for someone with a disability to follow along without live captions.
-Employing a live-captioning service will ensure that the webinar presentation is accessible to all.
+If your company conducts a live event, such as a live webinar, it may be difficult, if not impossible, for someone with a disability to follow along without live captions.
+Using a live-captioning service will ensure that the webinar presentation is accessible to all.